Table Of Contents

 While updating old blog posts, you can perform fresh keyword research and analyze the top-ranked posts for all the targeted keywords and update your old blog posts with better keywords and content.

-You can add more sections and add more relevant images to improve user experience and readability of your blog post.
+You can add more sections and add more relevant images to improve the user experience and readability of your blog post.
 I’ll tell you how to take the keywords that would help you get top Google rankings in the following section.

 Besides, updating old blog posts will also help you achieve improved accuracy on the older posts as well as increase the tally of fresh and evergreen posts.